 Naaman, commander of the army of the King of Syria, dipped seven times in the River Jordan, at the instruction of Elisha the prophet.
 (2 Kings 5:14)

-What happened when men did the foolish things in obedience to their callings by God?
-God acted and performed the great things.
-God sent the great flood, rid the land of evil and gave Noah and his family a fresh new life as promised.
+What happened when men did the “foolish” things in obedience to their specific callings by God?
+Noah witnessed the great flood ridding the land of evil and a fresh new start as promised.
 Moses and his two million people saw the Red Sea parted and they were delivered from the Egyptians.
-The tall and mighty walls of Jericho fell down flat and Joshua captured the city without fighting.
-Samuel and his armies saw the defeat of their enemy armies.
-God thundered with a loud thunder upon the Philistines and so confused them that they were overcome before Israel.
-When King Jehosaphat’s men began to sing and praise God, the Lord sent ambushes and defeated their enemies.
-Of course the River Jordan parted and even iron axe head swam to the surface!
-Namaan, an alien leper, who chose to obey the watchman/prophet, was instantly healed after the seventh dip.
+The tall and mighty walls of Jericho fell down flat and Joshua and his army captured the city with comparative advantage.
+Samuel and his armies saw the defeat of their enemy’s powerful armies.
+When King Jehosaphat’s men began to sing and praise God, their enemies’ armies were defeated.
+Of course Elijah saw the River Jordan parted.
+Elisha’s disciples saw even an iron axe head swam to the surface!
+Namaan, an alien leper, experienced complete healing and conversion after the seventh dip.

 1 Corinthians 2:13-14 “These things we also speak, not in words which man’s wisdom teaches but which the Holy Spirit teaches, comparing spiritual things with spiritual.
 But the natural man (the man without the Spirit) does not receive (accept) the things that come from the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually discerned”. v16 For “who has known the mind of the LORD that he may instruct Him?
 But we have the mind of Christ.”